cosmos/cosmos-sdk/UPGRADING.md

 Cosmos SDK modules now store their parameters directly in its respective modules.
 The `params` module will be removed in `v0.50`, as mentioned [in v0.46 release](https://github.com/cosmos/cosmos-sdk/blob/v0.46.1/UPGRADING.md#xparams).
 It is strongly encouraged to migrate away from `x/params` before `v0.50`.

-When performing a chain migration, the params table must be initizalied manually.
+When performing a chain migration, the params table must be initialized manually.
 This was done in the modules keepers in previous versions.
 Have a look at `simapp.RegisterUpgradeHandlers()` for an example.

 #### `x/crisis`